Th30n30fMany/Th3-0n3-0f-Many/README.md

 Hi, I’m @th30n30fmany a humble follower of God

-One of many script kitties looking to pwn the world.
-I am a hacker for fun.An aspiring cybersecurity researcher passionate about Technology, Security, Privacy, OpSec, PerSec (Personal not Personnel security)

-Alliteration is a hobby of mine, spelling is a blessed weakness; May you overlook the mistakes I may make.
-Constructive criticism is celebrated; and the cornerstone of cognition!
+One of many script kats prowling the net, chasing exploits.
+An Amateur Persistent Threat if you will.
+Not quite an APT

+I am a hacker-er, I mean Cybersecurity Researcher for fun and a defender for dollars.
+Blue by day and Red by night.
+Technology, OpSec(Operational Security), PerSec (Personal not Personnel), are some broader focuses.

+I bring 8 years of hands‑on expertise in physical security, forged in high‑stakes, high‑profile environments.
+Funny enough, I barely touched computers in my youth outside of school—yet here I am, drowning in code and cognition.

+Social Engineering holds a special place in my heart.
+When in doubt, Phish’em out!

+Because here’s the truth: not every wall can be broken with code.
+If the technicals are too tight, the configs too clean, or the firewalls too fierce.
+There’s always the human element.
+Passwords can be updated, systems can be hardened, but curiosity and trust?
+Those are vulnerabilities that never fully disappear.
+So if you can’t break the tech, bend the psyche.

+Alliteration is a passion, spelling my blessed weakness.
+Overlook the typos, celebrate the critique; constructive criticism is the cornerstone of cognition.

 Twitter: https://x.com/th30n30fmany